jpie726/hacking_fear_book/debuggingfixing_habit_loops.md

 ###Decision Fatigue:
 In this [Fast Company](http://www.fastcompany.com/3026265/work-smart/always-wear-the-same-suit-obamas-presidential-productivity-secrets) article they talk about how the President of America always wears the same suit.
-He applys this to a lot of day to day decisions that most of us as adults make like what he eats for breakfast.
+He applies this to a lot of day to day decisions that most of us as adults make like what he eats for breakfast.
 Why is this?
 The answer:

 **He doesn't want to waste his decision making power.**